jhsoftware/SimpleFailover-Docs/README.md

 - **Keywords:** A comma separated list of keywords.
 - **Contributors:** Comma separated list of GitHub IDs of contributors
 - **Notes:** Notes / remarks.
+- **DocID:** A unique number for the topic - automatically added by compiler if missing.

 ### Document title